 1. Inform this office at the earliest opportunity that you intend to submit an application for funding.
 If given sufficient notice, this office can assist you in planning and developing your application as well as with technical matters.

-2. Provide the following pre-application information and materials to the Office of Grants and Sponsored Programs within two weeks of the agency deadline.
+2. Provide the following pre-application information and materials to the Office of Grants and Sponsored Programs at least ten business days before the sponsor deadline.

 Pre-Application Information and Materials (Due at Least Ten Business Days before Sponsor Deadline)